21 hallmarks of the best primary school websites

 But, there is more to it than that.
 Here are a couple of inclusion issues that are missed on lots of good primary school websites.

-• The rubbish SEND page - if you're just linking to the Local Offer page at your local authority, stop it.
+- The rubbish SEND page – if you’re just linking to the Local Offer page at your local authority, stop it.
 Create your own page and explain to your audience why your school is a good school for their son or daughter if they have additional needs.
-The best place to start is to read our guide to the best school website SEN page
+The best place to start is to read our guide to the best school website SEN page.

-• The forgotten EAL student - it is so easy to put Google translate on your website.
-It's widely accepted as pretty good these days.
+- The forgotten EAL student – it is so easy to put Google translate on your website.
+It’s widely accepted as pretty good these days.
 Nobody expects it to be perfect (one day it will be amazing for sure).
 How about taking it up a notch?
-It's actually pretty easy to put a bit of thought into it and customise the options within your translate feature to suit your local community.
+It’s actually pretty easy to put a bit of thought into it and customise the options within your translate feature to suit your local community.
 You have the option to just display the languages that are relevant to your community.
-That's a good thing, is easy to implement and proves you have put a bit of thought into including everyone.
+That’s a good thing, is easy to implement and proves you have put a bit of thought into including everyone.

 It’s important to foster and promote a culture of inclusion and accessibility and these are just a couple of ideas to help you along the way.
 You know your school community best.
 How can your website be more inclusive and accessible?